 - Flexible Spending Account

 - Employee giving program

 - Flexible schedules and telecommuting options, depending on position

 - Training and career development programs

 This is a general description of the benefits offered to eligible King County employees, and every effort has been made to ensure its accuracy.
 If any information on this document conflicts with the provisions of a collective bargaining agreement (CBA), the CBA prevails.
 Also, in the event of any incorrect information in this document, applicable laws, policies, rules, CBAs, or official plan documents will prevail.

 NOTE: Benefits for Term Limited Temporary (TLT) or Short Term Temporary (STT) positions, including leave eligibility and/or participation in the pension plan through the Washington State Department of Retirement Systems, will vary based upon the terms and details of the position.
 Short Term Temporary positions are not eligible for an ORCA transit pass.

 For inquiries about the specifics of this position, please contact the recruiter identified on this job posting.

-02Are you applying to this position as a Priority Placement Program Participant And Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff AND Do you possess the skills and abilities to qualify for this position?
+03Are you applying to this position as an eligible current or previous King County Employee Priority Placement Program Participant?
+Is this position the same or lower percentage of full-time when compared to the position held at the point of the notification of layoff?
+Do you possess the skills and abilities to qualify for this position?